Amid Global Rise in Internet Shutdowns, Internet Society Launches 'NetLoss' Calculator to Measure Economic Impact

 - Socioeconomic indicators: The World Bank provides data on economic indicators including GDP per capita, employment, inflation, and foreign investment.

 The framework used in the NetLoss calculator builds on the Internet Society's long standing research and advocacy on this issue via the Pulse Platform.
-Pulse consolidates trusted third-party Internet measurement data from various sources into a single platform to examine Internet trends and tell data-driven stories so that policymakers, researchers, journalists, network operators, civil society groups and others can better understand the health, availability and evolution of the Internet.
+Launched in December 2020, Internet Society Pulse consolidates trusted third-party Internet measurement data from various sources into a single platform to examine Internet trends and tell data-driven stories so that policymakers, researchers, journalists, network operators, civil society groups and others can better understand the health, availability and evolution of the Internet.

 The source of data for NetLoss is the World Bank's World Development Indicators, which typically corrects for minor statistical changes.
 Data used in the calculator is updated quarterly.